The Aston Carter thought leadership series examines strategies for navigating the finance and accounting staffing labor market.

 When searching for the right candidates, hiring managers should look for detailed resumes showing stable and relevant work histories — especially from candidates who have worked for companies that are known for high performance.
 Though there’s no one-size-fits-all approach, employers tend to pursue people who seem to have committed to one industry.

 “I’ve seen an instance where someone jumped from the accounting world to manufacturing to financial services and then to consumer products.
 If they're not staying with the same industry, that could be a potential red flag.
 I find that the best people in the accounting and finance world tend to stick with one field.
-They get really good at what they do and what companies are looking for,” says Sperandeo.
+They get really good at it what they do and what companies are looking for,” says Sperandeo.

 However, if you’re unsure about someone’s work history, don’t dismiss them without asking about it.
 They could be the excellent candidate you’re searching for.